matschaffer/astley/README.markdown

 Really?
 =======

 Seriously.
 Well maybe serious is the wrong word.
-Check it out for yourself if you want.
+Check it out for yourself.
 You can skip the apache config if you want and try it out using rack.
 Just do this:

     cd examples
     rack astley.ru